Some bacteria has the ability to lyse erythrocytes from the culture substrate. This

-1. bacterial growth with no medium changes = non-hemolytic bacteria
+1. bacterial growth with no medium changes = non-haemolytic bacteria (also known

-2. a clear area sorrounding the colonies caused by the complete lysis of
+2. a clear area surrounding the colonies caused by the complete lysis of the

-erythrocytes = alpha hemolysis (hemoglobin is transformed in methemoglobin under H2O2
+= alpha haemolysis (hemoglobin is transformed in methemoglobin under H2O2

-A type of hemolysis do not exclude the other; members of the Staphylococcus genus
+A type of haemolysis do not exclude the other; members of the Staphylococcus genus

-frequently produce double hemolysis: alpha and
+frequently produce double haemolysis: alpha and beta.
+Alpha-haemolysis becomes

 |Escherichia coli beta haemolysis